-Requests for withdrawal should be put in writing using the form found in Appendix 3 of this policy and addressed to the headteacher.
+Requests for withdrawal should be put in writing using the form found on our school website, and the letter is returned to Miss C Buckle.

 A copy of withdrawal requests will be placed in the pupil's educational record.
-The headteacher will discuss the request with parents and take appropriate action.
+The Curriculum Leader will discuss the request with parents and take appropriate action, informing the Headteacher of exemptions for each year.

-The Headteacher will confirm whether the request is being supported, and will inform the Curriculum Leader for Life Skills of who the students are.
 Alternative arrangements will be made by Curriculum Leader, and alternative work will be given to pupils who are withdrawn from sex education.